Priyank-Vaghela/Priyank-Vaghela/README.md

 ![I'm all about automation.](assets/images/priyank-intro.png)
-### Welcome to my code palace.
+### Welcome to my code palace!
 #### I'm [Priyank](https://priyankvaghela.com/ "priyankvaghela.com"), a 22-year self-taught programmer and a DevOps engineer with 2+ years of experience in cloud technologies, especially in AWS.
 I'm a highly passionate individual and love to work on cloud & automation.
 ![github-cover-photo-priyank](assets/images/github-cover-photo.png)

 I love to create [innovative projects](https://priyankvaghela.com/projects "priyankvaghela.com"), [write about things](https://www.quora.com/profile/Priyank-Vaghela-2 "www.quora.com") I do & actively contributing to the field as a speaker.
-Also, I collaborate effectively & I'm always super excited to learn new things.
+Also, I'm design focused, collaborate effectively & I'm always super excited to learn new things.

 Apart from being a forever student, I'm a nature-lover; travelling and photography are my hobbies.